TheBoroer/docker-haproxy-certbot/README.md

 * `FRONTEND_HTTPS_PORT` The port to bind the frontend HTTPS to - default `443`
 * `REDIRECT_TO_HTTPS` Setting to redirect HTTP traffic to HTTPS - default `false`
 * `FRONTEND_MODE` Frontend mode - default `http`
+* `DNS_HOLD_VALID` Time period to cache last DNS resolution for before needing to do another dns fetch - default `10s`
 * `PROXY_PROTOCOL_ENABLED` The option to enable or disable accepting proxy protocol (`true` stands for enabled, `false` or anything else for disabled) - default `false`
 * `COOKIES_ENABLED` The option to enable or disable cookie-based sessions (`true` stands for enabled, `false` or anything else for disabled) - default `false`
 * `BACKEND_NAME` The label of the backend - default `http-backend`